aljagne/aljagne/README.md

 ## I'm an Enthusiastic, Self-Motivated, Entrepreneur, Developer, and Fitness Freak!

-- 🔭 I’m currently working on an [eCommerce Project 🛒][website], and studying at the same time!
+- 🔭 I’m currently working on an [Fitness App Project][website], and studying at the same time!
 - 🌱 I’m currently learning everything 😂
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Finish My eCommerce Project & Contribute to some Open Source projects
+- 🥅 2022 Goals: Finish My StartUp Fitness App Project & Contribute to some Open Source projects
 - 🎭 Fun fact: I love Fitness🏋️‍♂️ / Swimming🏊‍♂️ / Hiking🧗‍♂️ / playing Football⚽ / and Discovery🌍

 ### Connect with me: